Nick Nurse’s nomadic coaching path takes him to an NBA title

 The G League, the BBL, the United States Basketball League, the Belgian League, NCAA Division I basketball, NAIA basketball, and now the NBA.
 Nurse has done the laundry.
 He’s done the driving.
 He did some of those jobs for almost no money at all, maybe a couple hundred dollars or so a week.

 And now he’s the ninth coach to win a title in his first NBA season.
-Coaching nomads everywhere have a new hero now.
+Coaching nomads everywhere have a new hero.

 “I would hope it inspires some people that are in those situations to keep working,” Nurse said.
 “I always say that all those jobs meant the world to me at the time, right, winning with Birmingham in ’96, winning with Rio Grande Valley, whatever year that was.
 And those games and jobs meant the world to me.”